alphacruncher/load-test/README.md

 - Tests filesystem operations, Python package management, and dependency resolution
 - Automatically cleans up the virtual environment after measurement

+### Pandas Load Test (`pandas_load`)

+- **One-time setup**: Creates a persistent virtual environment with pandas installed
+- **Per-iteration test**: Measures pandas import time in fresh Python processes
+- Tests filesystem scan performance (pandas scans thousands of files on import)
+- Setup phase runs only once when the script starts
+- Virtual environment persists between test cycles (no cleanup)
+- Each test iteration spawns a new Python process for "cold start" measurement

 ## Database Schema

 Test results are stored in PostgreSQL with the following structure: